erikhren/US-Homicides-Data-Exploration/README.md

 **Dataset Information**

 The homocide dataset consists of 24 columns and 638,454 rows each.
 Here are the explanations for each column:
-1. The record ID
+1. The record ID (Unique identifier)
-    * Unique identifier
-2. Year and Month
-    * The year and month of the given report, ranging from year 1980-2014
+2. Year and Month (The year and month of the given report, ranging from year 1980-2014)
-3. Incident
-    * How many incidences occured for the specific features (e.i. year, month, perpetrator age...)
+3. Incident (How many incidences occured for the specific features e.i. year, month, perpetrator age...)
 4. Victim Age
-    * contains ages of the victims
-5. Perpetrator Age
-   * contains ages of the perpetrators where 0 mean unknown
+5. Perpetrator Age (contains ages of the perpetrators where 0 mean unknown or missing)
-6. Victim Count and Perpertrator Count
-   * start with zero and have a maximum value of 10
+6. Victim Count and Perpertrator Count (start with zero and have a maximum value of 10)
-   * tells us about the number of victims and perpetrators involved in a particular incident
-7. Agency code <br>
-   * is six-digit alphanumeric code used to classify accounts by the federal or non-federal agency.
+7. Agency code (a six-digit alphanumeric code used to classify accounts by the federal or non-federal agency)
-   * The alpha part of the code is the parent or major agency.
-The numeric part of the code identifies the sub-agency.
 8. Agency name
-   * Name of the agency handling the case(s)
 9. Agency type
-   * Type of the agency handling the case(s)
 10. City & State
 11. Victim & Perpetrator sex
-   * Male or Female
-12. Victim & Perpetrator ethnicity
+12. Victim & Perpetrator ethnicity (Unknown, Not Hispanic, Hispanic)
-   * Unknown, Not Hispanic, Hispanic
-13. Victim & Perpetrator race
-   * Native American/Alaska Native, White, Black, Unknown, Asian/Pacific Islander
+13. Victim & Perpetrator race (Native American/Alaska Native, White, Black, Unknown, Asian/Pacific Islander)
-14. Relationship
-   * Victim of a crime (i.e. Son)
+14. Relationship (Victim of a crime i.e. Son)
-15. Crime type
+15. Crime type (Murder or Mansloughter or Mansloughter by negligence)
-   * Murder or Mansloughter
-   * Mansloughter by negligence
 16. Crime solved
-   * Whether the crime was solved or not
 17. Weapon
-   * The weapon the crime was committed with

 **Project Steps**<br>
 1. Data Exploration<br>